FAQs

 • Lime Down Solar Park will not require any public money, subsidy or funding.
 This is one of the benefits of solar, compared to other forms of renewable (and non-renewable) energy generation – if the site is commercially viable, and costs are as expected, projects like Lime Down Solar Park can be viably delivered by private investment with no impact to the taxpayer.

 Furthermore, the proposals for Lime Down Solar Park include a community benefit package, which we seek to provide to the local area.
 To determine the specifics of this fund, we are taking into consideration the ideas and suggestions you submitted to us in response to our Stage One and Stage Two consultations.
-For more information on this, please see above the FAQ ‘How will local communities be able to have their say on our proposals?’

 • At the end of the Project’s operational life, all Solar PV Sites would be decommissioned and the land restored to its original use and condition as far as practicable.
 We expect that most of the solar equipment – including panels, cabling, inverters, BESS and substations – to be recycled and disposed of, in line with industry practice.
 We expect there to be even greater opportunities for recycling at the end of the Project’s design life.